Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

 Want to restart one specific docker container?
 1. First run `docker ps` to see what's the name of the process
 1. Stop the process: `docker stop install-scripts-dashboard-api-1` (in this example `install-scripts-dashboard-api-1` is the name of the process)
-1. Start the process again: `docker stop install-scripts-dashboard-api-1`
+1. Start the process again: `docker start install-scripts-dashboard-api-1`

 For more information on how Docker works, see the [Docker documentation](https://docs.docker.com/).